So I was watching The Daily Show the other day and something strange happened during the Moment of Zen...

 otherwise you wouldn't be having this conversation!
 Remember, you're not angry, you're just sad about this unfortunate lack of holiness (of which you are of course also guilty and besides all sins are totally equal and you're totally not prideful or judgmental or anything!)
 Example from the comments:

 "Sadly, I do this often in my own life, so I condemn no one.
-But any time I continue with this type of mindset and behavior, it is

 very soul-harming because I am indicating that the attention Christ